Healthcare: Neurology

 Content

-Psychogenic movement disorders are characterized by unwanted movements, such as spasms, shaking or jerks involving any part of the face, neck, trunk or limbs.
-In addition some patients may have bizarre gait or difficulties with their balance that are caused by underlying stress or some psychological condition.
-Speech and voice disorders are also relatively common in patients with psychogenic movement disorders, in which patients may experience stuttering, speech arrest, lower speech volume (hypophonia), or even a foreign accent.
+Functional movement disorders (FMD), previously referred to as “psychogenic” movement disorders, are characterized by abnormal movements, postures or spasms, such as shaking (irregular tremor) or jerks (tic-like or myoclonic-like movements) involving any part of the face, neck, trunk or limbs.
+In addition, some patients may have bizarre gait or difficulties with their balance that are often triggered by psychological of physical stress.
+Speech and voice disorders are also relatively common in patients with FMD, in which patients may experience stuttering, speech arrest, lower speech volume (hypophonia), or even a foreign accent.
+Several other terms have been used to describe functional movement disorders and there has been considerable debate regarding the appropriate naming of the disorder.
+Other terms, including psychogenic, nonorganic, conversion disorder, psychosomatic, medically unexplained, dissociative motor disorder, and hysteria have been used in the past.
+One potential pitfall of the term “functional” is that it can be misinterpreted by the patient to perceive themselves as dysfunctional rather than functional.
+Nevertheless, this has become the favored term to refer to this condition in recent years.

-A variety of blood, imaging and other tests are usually normal and do not reveal any physical (organic) cause that could explain these motor abnormalities.
-Most psychogenic movements are considered involuntary – performed without conscious awareness or effort.
+Most functional movements are considered involuntary – performed without conscious awareness or effort.
 They can mimic organic movement disorders, such as tremor, dystonia, myoclonus, parkinsonism, tics and paroxysmal dyskinesias.
-Although a psychogenic movement disorder may resemble or accompany an organic disorder, a skilled and experienced neurologist should be able to differentiate the two types of movement disorders.
+Although a FMD may resemble or accompany an organic disorder, a skilled and experienced neurologist should be able to differentiate the two types of movement disorders.

-Types of Psychogenic Movement Disorders
+Types of Functional Movement Disorders

 Diagnosis

-When the movements in question are inconsistent over time (over time the movements are observed to be different over subsequent evaluations) or is not characteristic with a classic movement disorder, then the clinician becomes concerned that the movements may be psychogenic.
+When the movements in question are inconsistent over time (over time the movements are observed to be different over subsequent evaluations) or is not characteristic with a classic movement disorder, then the clinician becomes concerned that the movements may be functional.

 The diagnosis is based on a combination of a number of clinical observations and recognition of typical characteristics (phenomenology) that include, but are not necessarily limited to the following: